-In 1997, Thailand cut its peg to the dollar, leading to a devaluation of currency throughout southeast Asia.
-A year later, Russia devalued the ruble and defaulted on its bonds.
-The stock market dropped 20 percent.
-The Long-Term Capital Management hedge fund almost collapsed, threatening to push its banking investors into bankruptcy.
+On Aug.
+17, 1998, Russia devalued the ruble and defaulted on its bonds.
+By Aug.
+31, the Dow had fallen 13%, from 8,714.64 on Aug.
+18 to 7,539.06 on Aug.
+31. The Long-Term Capital Management hedge fund almost collapsed, threatening to push its banking investors into bankruptcy.
 Former Federal Reserve Chairman Alan Greenspan convinced them to support the hedge fund, averting further disaster.

 1987 Stock Market Crash

 On Oct.
 19, 1987, the Dow fell 23%, from 2,246.73 to 1,738.74.
 The Black Monday stock market crash may have been caused by computer trading that forced sell orders when the market turned down.
 The Dow didn't regain its Aug.
 25, 1987, peak of 2,722.42 for two years.
 The loss of liquidity from this crash led to the savings and loan crisis in 1989.